-We own eleven U.S. patents, and have had claims allowed for the grant of an additional U.S. patent.
-In addition, we have filed in the United States eleven additional patent applications and two provisional patent applications.
+We own sixteen U.S. patents.
+In addition, we also have three further applications in which claims were allowed and issue is awaited.
+In addition, we have filed in the United States eight additional patent applications and eight provisional patent applications.
 A provisional patent application is a preliminary application that can be filed less formally than a non-provisional application, and establishes a priority date for the patenting process for the invention disclosed therein.

-We have also licensed two U.S. patents.
-In addition, we own twenty-eight patents, grouped in six families of separate inventions that were granted in other countries.
-We also have thirteen pending patent applications outside of United States, grouped in eight families of separate inventions.
-We also have 2 PCT (Patent Cooperation Treaty) international patent applications.
+We have also licensed five U.S. patents.
+In addition, we own thirty-four patents, grouped in seven families of separate inventions that were granted in other countries.
+We also have one further application in which claims were allowed and grant is awaited.
+We also have sixteen pending patent applications outside of United States, grouped in ten families of separate inventions.
+We also have three PCT (Patent Cooperation Treaty) international patent applications.
 A PCT application is an application made in multiple countries, which ultimately needs converting into National Phases in separate countries.
 All of our patents and patent applications are in the areas of computer-assisted surgery, robotics, imaging and implants.
-Our patents expire between the years 2021 and 2029.
+Our patents expire between the years 2021 and 2033.
 Certain of our in-licensed patents have royalty obligations.